thejsway/thejsway/manuscript/chapter09.md

 * The character description must show the inventory state.

-* When a character slays annother one, the victim's inventory goes to its vanquisher.
+* When a character slays another one, the victim's inventory goes to its vanquisher.

 Here's the expected execution result.